usmanovs/Salesforce-Interview-Handbook/questions/Alex.md

 > Should candidates tell you their current salary? <br>

-It certainly helps.
-I almost never ask this question, instead asking something along the lines of “is there a specific number you’d like to target as far as compensation goes?”
+It certainly helps. **I almost never ask this question** instead asking something along the lines of “is there a specific number you’d like to target as far as compensation goes?”
 However, if a candidate is being dodgy in answering (“I’m flexible”, “I’m open”), I’ll switch gears and try to see where they were most recently, and I’ll use that - plus 5k or so - as a baseline.
 I don’t want to short-change anyone; we all have bills that need paying and a quality of life we are used to.
 The recruiter’s goal when I ask this question isn’t to try and see how I can swindle you, but to make sure I have a specific baseline that I can use if a relevant role comes along.

 > What are 5 Inside Tips for candidates to stand out? <br>